 Teaching²

-Teaching² is a Faculty Reading Circle to promote conversations on campus about teaching.
+Teaching² is an Instructor Reading Circle to promote conversations on campus about teaching.
 It is facilitated in a conversational format designed for maximal faculty-to-faculty discussion and interaction.
 To allow us to engage in a lively and productive small-group discussion, we'll use small-group and large-group discussion formats.

 Overview